Tremus/ghost_docs/docs.md

     -   **ms:** FREQ speed in ms
     -   **Beat Sync:** Syncs the rate based on the BPM set by your DAW.
 If using the standalone version, the BPM defaults to 120.
-    -   **Keytracking:** Maps the FREQ rate to the rate of the last key being pressed eg A4 440Hz.
+    -   **Keytracking:** Maps the FREQ rate to the rate of the last key being pressed eg A4 440 Hz.
 The "Rate" parameter controls a semitone offset which can be used to increase or decrease the rate.

 -   **Transpose:** Offset in semitones applied to the points in the grid.